rl-institut/oemof-B3/docs/how_to_customize_oemof-B3.rst

 `busses.yml in oemoflex <https://github.com/rl-institut/oemoflex/blob/dev/oemoflex/model/busses.yml>`_).
 The same applies to the files :attr:`component_attr_update.yml` and :attr:`foreign_keys.yml`.
-These are extended for the energy system in oemof-B3 (or depending on the composition of your energy system) with information deviating from the default (cf.
+These are extended for the energy system in oemof-B3 (or depending on the composition of your energy system) with information deviating from the default in oemoflex (cf.
 `component_attrs <https://github.com/rl-institut/oemoflex/blob/dev/oemoflex/model/component_attrs.yml>`_
 and
 `foreign_keys.yml <https://github.com/rl-institut/oemoflex/blob/dev/oemoflex/model/foreign_keys.yml>`_)